chintan17282/practical-application-module-11-/README.md

 ### Problem statement

 The provided dataset contains information on 426K cars to ensure speed of processing.
-Your goal is to understand what factors make a car more or less expensive.
+The goal is to understand what factors make a car more or less expensive.
 As a result of your analysis, you should provide clear recommendations to your client -- a used car dealership -- as to what consumers value in a used car.

 ![](images/kurt.jpeg)

-# Prepration
+# Preparation (Enrichment / Backfill)

 It was noticed a majority of data was missing, thus building a meaningful model may be challanging.
 We wanted to collect as much data as possible to make more meaningful prediction.